JuanAI/weatherApi/README.md

 ## Questions

 * If I wanted the temperature in Kelvin rather than celcius, how could I specify this in API calls?
-I think one way would be stablishing by default the temperature in Celsius and if the client wants the temperature in Kelvin we could offer is by adding kelvin attribute in the url, for example: ```http://<host:ip>/weather/london/<date>/<hour minute>/temperature/kelvin```
+I think one way would be stablishing by default the temperature in Celsius and if the client wants the temperature in Kelvin we could offer it by adding kelvin attribute in the url, for example: ```http://<host:ip>/weather/london/<date>/<hour minute>/temperature/kelvin```
 * How would you test this REST service?
 For testing python code I would use pytest, and a more complete tool such SonarQube for automated testing.
 * How would you check the code coverage of your tests?